-BLESSED DAY CAFÉ DINING/CATERING
+NEW LEGACY CAFÉ DINING/CATERING

-Located in the Winn Center building, Upper Crust Catering offers cafeteria-style lunch meal plans Monday-Friday with a variety of options for complete, well-balanced food and beverage arrangements.
+Located in the Winn Center building, the culinary arts program of the New Legacy Reentry Corporation offers cafeteria-style meals Monday-Friday with a variety of options.
 Additional services are offered for catered functions in the main quadrangle buildings of the campus.
-Arrangements for food service can be made through Upper Crust Catering at (502) 895.3411, ext.
-388.